nvimpel/chipwhisperer/docs/source/debugging.rst

     scope = cw.scope()
     scope.enable_MPSSE(1)

-This will cause your ChipWhisperer device to disconnect and reeumerate, replacing the CDC interface with the custom MPSSE interface.
+This will cause your ChipWhisperer device to disconnect and re-enumerate, replacing the CDC interface with the custom MPSSE interface.
 Some devices must do additional ChipWhisperer configuration after this swap.
 The :code:`scope.enable_MPSSE(1)` call will attempt to handle this automatically,